-Since 2010 Hamilton Wood Type has hosted our Visiting Artists Program for printer's who've made significant contributions to the craft of letterpress.
+Since 2010 Hamilton Wood Type has hosted our Visiting Artists Program for printers who have made significant contributions to the craft of letterpress.
 We're honored to showcase these individuals who serve as ambassadors for the museum, print with our collection and work to advance Hamilton's mission as a working museum.

-In 2018, the Museum chose Jen Farrell of Starshaped Press as our fourth Visiting Artist.
+In 2022, the Museum chose Tom Walker of Ramicack Press as our fifth Visiting Artist.
 It is a three-year post held by an artist that Hamilton decides has a combination of skills that allow them use of our pressroom and collection to further their work while enhancing the museum’s visibility.
-Jen’s outstanding abilities as a printer and artist, coupled with her excellence as a teacher and communicator make her an excellent Visiting Artist to interpret collections and support our mission of education and preservation.
+Tom’s outstanding abilities as a design practitioner and instructor make him an excellent Visiting Artist to interpret collections and support our mission of education and preservation.

 Previous Visiting Artists include: